robbrody/Customer-Sales-Project/README.md

 **Skill: Power Query**

 #### Extract
-* I began by using Power Query to extract the original data() and create a query.
+* I began by using Power Query to extract the original data(https://github.com/robbrody/Customer-Sales-Project/blob/main/Electronic_sales_Sep2023-Sep2024.csv) and create a query.

 #### Transform
-* Then I tranformed the query by changing column types to the correct type(currency for price columns).
+* Then I tranformed the query by adjusting column types to the correct type(currency for price columns).
 * I added two new columns one for "Grand Total Purchase", which included adding "Total Price" and the "Add-on Total" together.
 * The second coloumn was created "Add-on included" in order to show True or False on whether an Add-on was in the transaction.
   ```